sebastianstudniczek/dotnet-test-traitor.nvim/README.md

 }
 ```

-In order to run this test you would typically run `dotnet test --filter='Category=Integration'`.
+In order to run test only with this trait, you would typically run `dotnet test --filter='Category=Integration'`.
 This plugin simplifies it by allowing you predefine filters which can later be selected.
 Failed tests will by inserted in quickfix list which allows to quickly find them and fix.

+It uses :
+- `snacks.picker` for filter selection,
-It uses `Snacks.picker` for filter selection and `trouble.nvim` for displaying failed tests in quick fix list.
+- `trouble.nvim` for displaying failed tests in quick fix list,
+- `roslyn.nvim` to discover solution path via `vim.g.roslyn_nvim_selected_solution`
 ![alt text](image.png)

 ## Installation